The Modern Percussion Revolution: Journeys of the Progressive Artist (Routledge Research in Music)

 percussion instruments, music, music history, music criticism

 Aguilar (editor), Gustavo and Lewis (editor), Kevin, "The Modern Percussion Revolution: Journeys of the Progressive Artist (Routledge Research in Music)" (2014).
-Publications.
+Faculty and Staff Books.
 4.